awestover/thoughts/content/trivia.md

 These questions may be an acquired taste.
 I quite enjoy interesting conversations.
 Hopefully, these questions can elicit a *story* from conversation partner.

 Current favorite questions:

+> What do you regret?
+What do you not regret?

 > Suppose you had to (or got to, depending on your perspective) make a binding commitment to do one thing for an hour per day (e.g., "go running") -- what would you commit to?

 > Who are you most similar to?
 How are you different from them?